YukunR/easy-proteomics-analysis/README.md

 2. Check `[base_dir]/analysis.log` for detailed error messages
 3. Verify data file formats are correct
 4. Ensure all required R packages are properly installed
+5. For batch removal issues, check that batches aren't confounded with groups

 ## Package Management with renv